taimax13/github_exercises/00_command_basics.md

 # Command Basics

-As a developer, it is important you know how to work with the command line.
+As a developer, it is important that you know how to work with the command line.
 You will frequently use the command line to interact with your projects during development.
 For instance, you will commonly use the command line to install third-party software packages for your projects.

+In this course, you will use GitHub Classroom to share and receive code with ITC and your classmates.
+To be effective with GitHub Clasroom, it will help you to be familiar with the basics of using the command line.

-As you saw in the previous lesson, you also will use the command line to interact with `git` and GitHub.
-Therefore, you should know some basics about working with the command line.
+As you will see in the next lesson, you will use the command line to interact with `git` and GitHub.
+However, before you do, it'll help to introduce yourself to command-line basics.

 After reading this article, you will know: